Drag in Africa: South Africa

-Because of South Africa's colonial history and its former structures of apartheid, many of its contemporary drag artists features themes of race and gender in their performances.
-Drag artists were prominent in the South African public's transition from apartheid to the new government in the early 1990s, specifically the artist Pieter-Dirk Uys as Evita Bezuidenhout.
-Evita is an Afrikaner woman who formerly server as a government overseer of the apartheid structure but embraced the new government after her daughter marries and has children with a black man.
+Because of South Africa's colonial history and its former structures of apartheid, many of its contemporary drag artists feature themes of race and gender in their performances.
+Drag artists were prominent in the South African public's transition from apartheid to the new government in the early 1990s, specifically the artist Pieter-Dirk Uys as the character Evita Bezuidenhout.
+"Evita" is an Afrikaner woman who formerly served as a government overseer of the apartheid structure but embraced the new government after her daughter marries and has children with a black man.
 She is an imperfect and blundering woman struggling to know her place as a white woman without structural racism, and through this humorous performance, she creates a new model of whiteness that moves her white audience through their power loss and to a hopeful future.
 She often goes to majority-black areas to allow black audiences to laugh at their oppressors, as the act of drag neutralizes the racist, blundering, and offensive nature of Evita.
 The queerness of the performance creates an air of confusion and catches people off guard, so Evita can successfully penetrate deep racial issues with humor and ease.
 This gender performance, though exaggerated, makes Evita seem real and therefore critique how banal apartheid's evil was.
 Evita played a central part in get-out-the-vote campaigns before the 1994 election and interviewed Nelson Mandela.

 Steven Cohen also uses drag to comment of South Africa's existing racism.
 Their eccentric, outlandish, and often disgusting performances portrays whiteness as monstrous and "other" in an African setting in light of apartheid othering black bodies.
 Cohen's performances are interventions and interactions with specific audiences to visualize whiteness's legacy.

 Many drag artists use their performance to reject beliefs in their communities that they interpret as homophobic, transphobic, racist, and otherwise oppressive.
 Some use ethnic and indigenous practices to address their communities.
 Belinda Qaqamba Ka-Fassie intertwines her cathartic pageantry with her Xhosa identity, wearing cultural garments traditionally worn by one gender.
 Her drag is a protest of the homophobia and racism that permeate South Africa society, as well as the lack of understanding and language to describe queerness in Xhosa communities.

 Other artists use drag to challenge the international belief that South Africa is an inclusive society for LGBT+ people.
 Sharika Mabika, a transgender refugee from Zimbabwe, uses drag to describe her disappointment with the oppression she faces in South Arica and the inaction by the government to address her community's needs.
 Many of these artists distinguish their drag from Western conceptions because their experiences in townships inherently ties their performances to their identities as impoverished, black South Africans.